Start your care

 Accessing Supported Independent Living (SIL) can feel like a big journey, especially when you’re balancing emotions, paperwork, and everyday life.

 Breaking it down into clear steps can help you understand what to expect and move forward with more confidence.
+While every person’s pathway looks a little different, the general process follows these key stages.

 Talk to your NDIS Planner or Support Coordinator